-The Great Green Wall is a major African-led initiative that will span 7,775 kms across the middle of the African continent.
-It is an ambitious project with the bold ambition to restore the productivity and vitality of the Sahel region, whilst ‘growing solutions’ to the Continent’s most urgent development challenges.
+The Great Green Wall is an African project major African-led initiative that will span 7,775 kms across the middle of the African continent.
+It is an ambitious project that hopes to spark productivity within Sahel, a region that is hoping to combat development challenges.

 From Senegal to Djibouti – the “wall” will cross 11 countries.
-It will be grown from the ground up, from trees and vegetation that will help to offset carbon dioxide emissions and restore land degradation.
-Once complete, this colossal feat of human endeavor will be the largest living structure on the planet – three times the length of the Great Barrier Reef (UNCCD, 2016).
+The wall will be entirely made from trees and vegetation, from the the roots in the ground to the leaves at the top!
+This aims to fight emissions in an eco-friendly way, that will also restore the land through a sustainable method.
+Once complete, this colossal feat of human endeavor will be 'the largest living structure on the planet – three times the length of the Great Barrier Reef' (UNCCD, 2016).

 The Great Green Wall initiative aims to transform Africa environmentally, as well as the lives of millions of the continent’s poorest people.

 It will be planted across the center of Africa, through a region called the Sahel, which spans the southern edge of the Sahara.
 The Sahel used to be lush and productive land, which had supported millions of livelihoods for generations.